 At this point, the Sixers have a two game lead over Milwaukee for the final Eastern Conference playoff spot.
 Our schedule’s easy enough, but it looks like we’re not good enough to take advantage.
 And with a second home loss to New Jersey, it looks like the Sixers are not really deserving of a playoff spot at all.

-Tags: Andre Iguodala Brandan Wright Deron Williams Elton Brand Evan Turner Featured Gerald Green Gerald Wallace Jodie Meeks Jordan Williams Jrue Holiday Kyle Korver Lou Williams New Jersey Nets Nikola Vucevic Spencer Hawes Thaddeus Young
+Tags: Andre Iguodala Brandan Wright Deron Williams Elton Brand Evan Turner Gerald Green Gerald Wallace Jodie Meeks Jordan Williams Jrue Holiday Kyle Korver Lou Williams New Jersey Nets Nikola Vucevic Spencer Hawes Thaddeus Young